gsidh761/packman/README.md

 4. Run sh global.sh to run the packages from anywhere (Optional)

 **Run Packages:**
-Run the package like any other commands (e.g. ls, cd) `only if the global.sh file was run` or
+1. Run the package like any other commands (e.g. ls, cd) `only if the global.sh file was run`
-Run the package using ~/rpm/usr/local/bin/[package_name]
+2. Run the package using ~/rpm/usr/local/bin/[package_name]

 **Todo:**